bscs-dev-team/fs-vis-prototype/README.md

 ## Deploy

-This will deploy to GitHub pages at `https://bscs-dev-team.github.io/fs-vis-prototype/`
+This will deploy to GitHub Pages at `https://bscs-dev-team.github.io/fs-vis-prototype/`

 ```bash